flapjack/flapjack.io/source/sections/1_contacts.md

 ## Update contacts

-Update one or more attributes for one or more media resources.
+Update one or more attributes for one or more contact resources.

 ```shell
 curl -w 'response: %{http_code} \n' -X PATCH -H "Content-Type: application/vnd.api+json" -d \